How to Transfer Windows 11/10 OS to SSD Without Reinstalling Windows

 3. How do I clone a small SSD to a larger SSD?

-To optimize computer's working efficiency or speed up the OS, it's necessary to move or clone the old SSD data including system into a larger SSD.
+To optimize the computer's working efficiency or speed up the OS, it's necessary to move or clone the old SSD data including the system into a larger SSD.

 4. How do I clone larger HDD to SSD?